web-illinois/ilw-footer/README.md

 ## Customizations and Notes

+### Attributes

+* `source`: The UTM source set for the header going back to the Illinois web site.
+Defaults to *Illinois_App*.
+This is added to all campus links in the footer.

 ### Structured additions: Social media, University footer links

 Social media section: The following sites’ URLs will be recognized and automatically replaced with the correct icon when contained in a Social Media div.
 (See the code examples for more details.)